+** radiolocation allocation with a secondary status

 Note 1: For frequency bands 9, 13 and 16 MHz, 2 bands of around 100 kHz are required for an optimal operation of oceanographic radars.
 However, in case of frequency bandwidth limitations, oceanographic radars can operate with a single band of around 100 kHz.

-Note 2: The frequency bands 9200-9400 kHz and 12 100-12 200 kHz may be shifted in order to have some guard bands with the broadcasting bands (UK may provide something on this issue at CPG)

 - About the requirement of 2 times the amount of spectrum in each HF sub band, some rationale for this is:

-Considering one system, 1/ current vector maps needs 2 close radars with twice the spectrum in order not work properly, and 2/ Possibilities for innovation in future systems (better resolution, 25 kHz only allows 6 km resolution)
+Considering one system, 1/ current vector maps needs 2 close radars with twice the spectrum in order to work properly, and 2/ Possibilities for innovation in future systems (better resolution, 25 kHz only allows 6 km resolution)

 Coexistence of 2 or more systems.
 Growing needs for such systems (pollution monitoring, see the European program TOSCA for instance), it is expected that the need for such systems will increase.